No! A truck ban, but don't worry

 - Weekend ban: Saturday 15:00 – Sunday 22:00

-- Environmental note: noise and emissions regulations also apply
+- Environmental note: Noise and emissions regulations apply in certain sections

 Italy

-- Summer period: additional Saturday restrictions may apply
+- Summer period: Extra Saturday restrictions may apply

-- Watch out for: regional variations, especially around Milan
+- Watch out for: Regional exceptions, especially around Milan and other cities

 Switzerland